Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 This mechanism allows for flexibility without requiring code changes for new scenarios, see [ACL User Defined Table Type Support](https://github.com/sonic-net/SONiC/blob/master/doc/acl/ACL-Table-Type-HLD.md) for more info.

 ##### Updated ACL Rules Table schema:
-- The ACL Rules Table schema will be updated with a new **packet_action** parameter - **"policer"** and appropriate attribute **"policer_action"** with the value of one of the existing policer object names.
+- The ACL Rules Table schema will be updated with a new attribute **"policer_action"** with the value of one of the existing policer object names.
 ```
 key: ACL_RULE_TABLE:table_name:rule_name  ; key of the rule entry in the table,
                                           ; seq is the order of the rules
                                           ; when the packet is filtered by the
                                           ; ACL "policy_name".
                                           ; A rule is always associated with a policy.
 ;field        = value
 priority      = 1*3DIGIT                  ; rule priority.
 Valid values range
                                           ; could be platform dependent

-packet_action = "FORWARD"/"DROP"/"REDIRECT"/          ; action when the fields are matched
+packet_action = "FORWARD"/"DROP"/         ; action when the fields are matched
-                "DO_NOT_NAT"/
-                "MIRROR"/                             ; (mirror action only available to mirror acl table type)
-              * "POLICER"                             ; (policer action only available to policer acl table type)
+                "REDIRECT"/"DO_NOT_NAT"

++ policer_action = 1*255VCHAR             ; refer to the policer object name

-redirect_action = 1*255CHAR                           ; refer to the destination for redirected packets
+redirect_action = 1*255CHAR               ; redirect parameter
+                                          ; This parameter defines a destination for redirected packets
                                           ; it could be:
                                           : name of physical port.
 Example: "Ethernet10"
                                           : name of LAG port                Example: "PortChannel5"
                                           : next-hop ip address (in global) Example: "10.0.0.1"
+                                          : next-hop ip address and vrf     Example: "10.0.0.2@Vrf2"
+                                          : next-hop ip address and ifname  Example: "10.0.0.3@Ethernet1"

-mirror_action = 1*255VCHAR                            ; refer to the mirror session
+mirror_action = 1*255VCHAR                ; refer to the mirror session (by default it will be ingress mirror action)
+mirror_ingress_action = 1*255VCHAR        ; refer to the mirror session
+mirror_egress_action = 1*255VCHAR         ; refer to the mirror session
                                           ; (only available to mirror acl table type)

-* policer_action = 1*255VCHAR                         ; refer to the policer object name
-                                                      ; (only available to policer table type)
 ...
 ```